Like Someone in Love (film): Plot

-In Tokyo, sociology student Akiko (Rin Takanashi) moonlights as a high-end prostitute.
-Her jealous boyfriend, Noriaki (Ryō Kase) is suspicious, but does not know about her work.
+In Tokyo, a sociology student, Akiko, moonlights as a high-end prostitute.
+Her jealous boyfriend, Noriaki, is suspicious, but does not know about her work.

-One night, she is assigned to Takashi (Tadashi Okuno), an elderly former university professor who is more interested in making her dinner than having sex.
-The morning after their unconsummated night, Takashi drives Akiko to school for her exams.
+One night, Akiko is assigned to Takashi (Tadashi Okuno), a retired university professor who is more interested in making her dinner than having sex.
+The next day, Takashi drives Akiko to school for her exams.
 While waiting in the car for her, he encounters Noriaki, who assumes Takashi is her grandfather and asks permission to marry her.
-Takashi does not correct Noriaki's assumption and assures him he is not ready for marriage.
+Takashi does not correct his assumption and assures him he is not ready for marriage.

 After Akiko's test, the three drive toward a bookstore.
-Noriaki diagnoses a problem with the car, and convinces Takashi to drive it to the garage he owns, where he replaces a fan belt.
+Noriaki diagnoses a problem with the car and convinces Takashi to drive it to the garage he owns, where he replaces a fan belt.
 There they encounter one of Takashi's former students; Akiko worries he will reveal the truth to Noriaki.

 Takashi drops Akiko at the bookstore and returns home.
 Soon afterwards, he receives a panicked phone call from Akiko and returns to the bookstore to pick her up.
 Her mouth is bloodied, but she does not say why.
 Takashi takes Akiko to his apartment.
 Noriaki arrives, threatening them over the intercom and banging on the door.
 Takashi peers out his window to see what Noriaki is doing.
 An object is thrown through the window and Takashi falls to the floor.